-The Hartford Institute for Religion Research at Hartford Seminary, Hartford, Connecticut, initiated the Faith Communities Today project.
-Co-directors of the project at its inception were Carl S. Dudley, Professor of Church and Community at Hartford Seminary, and David A. Roozen, Director of Hartford Institute for Religion Research and Professor of Religion and Society at Hartford Seminary.
+The Hartford Institute for Religion Research at Hartford International University, Hartford, Connecticut, initiated the Faith Communities Today project.
+Co-directors of the project at its inception were Carl S. Dudley, Professor of Church and Community at Hartford International University, and David A. Roozen, Director of Hartford Institute for Religion Research and Professor of Religion and Society at Hartford International University.
 Funding was provided by Lilly Endowment Inc. and the faith groups.

 The survey found it reassuring that:

 - The great majority of faith communities are vital and alive.